-Garrett Field is a Visiting Assistant Professor of Ethnomusicology/Musicology for the School of Interdisciplinary Arts and School of Music.
-He conducts research about Sinhalese lyricists and poets who lived in colonial and independent Sri Lanka.
+Garrett Field is Visiting Assistant Professor of Ethnomusicology/Musicology in the School of Interdisciplinary Arts and the School of Music.
+He conducts research about Sinhalese songwriters and poets who lived in colonial and independent Sri Lanka.
 He also performs South Indian classical music and leads the Ohio University Indian Music Ensemble.
-Field has received support for his research from Ohio University’s Baker Fund Award, and the Fulbright-Hays Award.
+Field has received support for his research from Ohio University’s Baker Fund Award as well as the Fulbright-Hays Award.

 Sri Lanka; Sinhala Art Song; Sinhala Poetry; Improvisation in South Indian Classical Music.

 2014.
 “Music for Inner Domains: Sinhala Song and the Arya and Hela Schools of Cultural Nationalism in Colonial Sri Lanka.”
 The Journal of Asian Studies 73(4):1–16.
 Forthcoming.

 2013. “‘Handa Eliya’ (The Moonlight): Mahagama Sekera’s Experimental Prose.”
 Sagar: A South Asia Research Journal XXI:16–27.

 2012.
 “Commonalities of Creative Resistance: Regional Nationalism in Rapiyel Tennakoon’s Bat Language and Sunil Santha’s Song for the Mother Tongue.”
 The Sri Lanka Journal of the Humanities 38(1/2):1–24.